How Much Does Tree Stump Removal Cost? Cost to Remove a Tree Stump, Explained

 Tree and stump removal cost can break some budgets, but to prevent injury or property damage, sometimes it just has to be done.
 The cost for tree removal with stump grinding may seem exorbitant at $2 to $5 per diameter inch, but because it’s a dangerous, complex job that requires heavy equipment as well as manual labor, the cost is somewhat justified.
 Nevertheless, there are still some ways to save on the cost of tree removal and stump grinding.

-- Schedule the work during the winter, which is the off-season for tree contractors.
+- Plan the project in the off season.
+Schedule the work during the winter, which is the off-season for tree contractors.
 If they’re hungry for work during a slow season, they may be open to negotiation.

-- Do the cleanup yourself, rather than pay a professional to do it.
+- Take on some of the work.
+Do the cleanup yourself, rather than pay a professional to do it.
 It’s labor intensive, but if you want to gather the small debris and dispose of it, you might be able to negotiate a reduced price for saving the professionals some time.

 - Keep the wood for firewood.
 If the company doesn’t have to cut up the wood or mulch it and dispose of it, they might be amenable to reducing their price.